jacksleight/statamic-bard-mutator/docs/upgrade-1-0-to-2-0.md

 ---

-Bard Mutator 2.0 integrates with the new TipTap PHP library in Statamic 3.4, which works differently from the previous TipTap library.
-As Bard Mutator provides low-level access to the TipTap rendering process it also works differently now.

-High impact breaking changes have been kept to a minimum, but a core feature has been deprecated and replaced with a new version.
+Bard Mutator 2.0 integrates with the new Tiptap PHP library in Statamic 3.4, which works differently from the previous version.
+As Bard Mutator provides low-level access to the Tiptap rendering process it also works differently now.
+There are two high impact breaking changes, and a core feature has been deprecated and replaced with a new version.

-## Breaking
+## Breaking Changes

-### High Impact
+### Node & Mark Names (High Impact)

-The only high impact breaking change is the node and mark names, some of which have changed in TipTap 2.
+Some node and mark names have changed in Tiptap 2.
 The table below lists the affected names, which you’ll need to update if you’re using them:

 | Old             | New            |
 | --------------- | -------------- |